IBM/aspera-cli/README.md

 - `jsonpp` : JSON pretty printed
 - `yaml` : YAML
 - `csv` : Comma Separated Values

-#### Entity identifier

-When a command is executed on a single entity, the entity is identified by a unique identifier that follows the command: e.g. `ascli aoc admin res user show 1234` where `1234` is the user's identifier.

-> **Note:** The legacy option `id` is deprecated: `--id=1234` as it does not provide the possibility to have sub-entities.

-Only some commands provide the following capability:
-If the entity can also be uniquely identified by a name, then the name can be used instead of the identifier, using the **percent selector**: `ascli aoc admin res user show %name:john` where `john` is the user name.

-Syntax: `%<field>:<value>`

 #### Verbosity of output